-East Central Community College teaches adult basic education classes in Leake, Neshoba, Newton, Scott, and Winston counties.
-Classes are available to the general public in literacy training, GED© preparation and English as a Second Language.
+East Central Community College conducts adult basic education instruction at sites in Leake, Neshoba, Newton, Scott, and Winston counties.
+Classes are available to the general public in literacy training, GED® preparation and English as a Second Language.
 Adult basic education classes are free.
 Class locations include Forest, Decatur, Carthage, Louisville and Philadelphia.
 Day and night classes are available.

-GED© testing is offered at East Central Community College each week that the College is in session.
-There is a fee for the five-part GED© test.
-The GED© diploma is recognized as the equivalent to the high school diploma.
+GED® testing is offered at East Central Community College in Decatur and the Integrated Technologies Training Center in Choctaw each day that the College is in session.
+There is a fee for the four-part GED® test.
+The GED® diploma is recognized as the equivalent to the high school diploma.